ntet2001/blockchain-formation/Tontine/README.md

-# TONTINE SMART CONTRACT VERSION (V.0.1)
+# TONTINE SMART CONTRACT VERSION (V.0.2)

-This is a contribution smart contract, written in **plutus language** for the **cardano blockchain**.
+This is a contribution smart contract, written in **plutus language** and **Lucid framework (Typescript)** for the **cardano blockchain**.
 Which will allow members of a contribution (tontine) to send their contributions in order to transfer them to a beneficiary of the meeting.

 ## Tools needed for the execution of the smart contract.